atarr3/campvideo-data/scripts/README.md

 **Note that using GCP costs money**.
 Setting up a GCP account and replicating this section will result in charges being made to your billing account.

 ### Python Dependencies
-All Python package dependencies can be installed by installing the project-related package, ``campvideo``, which is available on [TestPyPi package repository](https://test.pypi.org/project/campvideo/).
-This package can be installed within a Python environment via the command

-    pip install -i https://test.pypi.org/simple/ campvideo

 ### dlib
 The Python package ``dlib`` must be compiled from source in order to use CUDA and cuDNN.
 See [this link](http://dlib.net/compile.html) for instructions on how to do this.

+All other Python package dependencies can be installed by installing the project-related package, ``campvideo``, which is available on [TestPyPi package repository](https://test.pypi.org/project/campvideo/).
+This package can be installed within a Python environment via the command

+    pip install -i https://test.pypi.org/simple/ campvideo

-### Model Download
+## Model Download
 After installing the ``campvideo`` package, download the relevant models via the command

     download_models